 - You do not want to be an employer.
 When hiring a resident manager or other employees to assist with your property, you will need to handle payroll and deal with a multitude of other legal requirements and considerations.
 While a property management company is not an employee nor are the individuals who work for the company, which allows you to avoid the responsibility of being a direct employer.

 Your property is part of an affordable housing program.
 If you participate in an affordable housing programs, management can become complex.
 Typically, in these programs, the landlord receives financial assistance, which can be in the form of a grants, low-interest loans, or tax credits, in return for agreeing to lease at least part of the property to tenants earning below a specific income level.
 To continue receiving the aid, the landlord must comply with a intricate set of rules.
 With so much at risk, it's often worth the expense of hiring a property management company that has expertise, experience and knowledge with the specific housing program in question.

 Market Intelligence & Insights at Your Fingertips

-- Full transparency to the multi-family market
+- Full transparency to the real estate investment market

 - Robust, best in class data analytics and market analysis